Manech-Laguens/cppExercise/README.md

 5. Sort students by name (using Merge Sort).
 6. Display all students.

+## Before Using
+Here are the inputs you shouldn't use:
+Anything that is not what is asked (e.g a letter when a number is asked) In ID section: a number that exceed 11 integers.

 ## How to Use
 Compile and run the program: